The two-dimensional one-component plasma is hyperuniform: Generalized 2DOCP's arising as sub-systems

 such that:

-\item[2.
+\cor{This can be thought of as a substitute for the naive wish of $\VextL$ having a derivative of order $1$ on $\La$.} \item[2.
 A technical decomposition.] $\VextL$ can be decomposed as the sum

-where $\h^\nu$ is the logarithmic potential generated by a positive measure supported on an annulus of width $\hT := \log T$ right outside $\La$, and $R$ is harmonic in $\La$, such that we control the derivative of $R$ up to the edge by:
+where $\h^\nu$ is the logarithmic potential generated by some positive measure supported on \cor{the annulus of width $\hT := \log T$ defined by: } and $\RR$ is harmonic in $\La$.
+We ask for the following control on the derivative of $\RR$ up to the edge: